NaokiYazawa/eslint-prettier-husky-starter/README.md

 ![image.png](https://qiita-image-store.s3.ap-northeast-1.amazonaws.com/0/2279509/c2d0af14-82ba-0840-40f0-fa6be23fdfb1.png)

 We hope you will use this service for your personal development.
-Should you have any questions please feel free to contact us at anytime.
+Should you have any questions please feel free to contact me at anytime.

 Contact details：
 - [Twitter](https://twitter.com/8SKeEdvtHfOcczY) - Farstep【プログラミング講座】